top of page

 Awaited promised performance bonus

-The pattern is unmistakable.
-In every instance where the employees exercised a legal right, to representation, to evidence, to due process, the company responded not with proof, but with punishment.
+The pattern is difficult to ignore.
+In every instance where the employees exercised a legal right, to representation, to evidence, to due process, the company’s response appears to have been punitive rather than explanatory.

 "BAD ATTITUDE" - THE LABEL THAT REQUIRES NO EVIDENCE